gift-surg/puma/README.md

 Clone this repository and run `pip install .` from within your local copy.

-### Quick start
+### Getting started

-An example demonstrating a data producer-processor-consumer pipeline as shown above is available [here][prod-proc-cons].
+Source code demonstrating a data producer-processor-consumer pipeline as illustrated above is available as a [quick-start example][prod-proc-cons].

+For more detailed documentation as well as an in-depth discussion, please see the README files within each package.

 [prod-proc-cons]: ./demos/producer_consumer_pipeline/main.py